winitzki/scall/tutorial/programming_dhall.md

 It is important to keep in mind that in almost all cases a well-typed Dhall program should give the same result whether evaluated lazily or strictly.

-The lazy and strict evaluation strategies will give different results in two situations:
+The lazy and strict evaluation strategies will give different results only if:
-- When a certain sub-expression creates a lazy side effect whose execution may influence the result value.
+- a sub-expression creates a side effect whose execution may influence the result value; or
-- When a certain "rogue" sub-expression _cannot_ be evaluated (because it will either crash the program or enter an infinite loop).
+- a  "rogue" sub-expression _cannot_ be evaluated because it will either crash the program or enter an infinite loop.

 To implement the first case, we would need to create a Dhall expression containing a side effect.
 The only side effect in Dhall is importing an external resource.
-However, Dhall makes all imports strictly evaluated and validated at typechecking time.
+However, Dhall evaluates and validates  all imports at typechecking time.
-So, imports are never lazily evaluated.
+Imports are never lazily evaluated.
 As Dhall has no other side effects, we see that the first case does not create a difference between lazy and strict evaluation strategies at evaluation time.

-To see how the second case could work, suppose a program defines a rogue expression but does it in such a way that the rogue expression is _not_ actually needed for computing the final result.
+To see how the second case could work, suppose a program defines a rogue expression that is _not_ actually needed for computing the final result.
 Under the lazy evaluation strategy, the rogue expression will not be evaluated (because it is not used), and the program will complete successfully.
 But the strict evaluation strategy will try to compute all expressions (whether or not they are used for obtaining the final result).
 In that case, the program will fail due to failure evaluating the rogue expression.